VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 and [cluster](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/deployment/docker/alerts.yml)
 versions would also help to identify and notify about issues with the system.

-The rule of the thumb is to have a separate installation of VictoriaMetrics or any other monitoring system to monitor the production installation of VictoriaMetrics.
+The rule of thumb is to have a separate installation of VictoriaMetrics or any other monitoring system to monitor the production installation of VictoriaMetrics.
 This would make monitoring independent and will help identify problems with the main monitoring installation.

+See more details in the article [VictoriaMetrics Monitoring](https://victoriametrics.com/blog/victoriametrics-monitoring/).

 ### Capacity planning